luohoa97/luohoa97/README.md

 - [@luohoa97](https://github.com/luohoa97) - Owner & Sole Contributor

 ## Let's Connect! 🌐
-Feel free to explore my repositories, open issues, or even contribute to the projects if you're interested in bare-metal programming or OS development!
+Feel free to explore my repositories, open issues, or even contribute to the projects as I openly invite contributors.

-Thanks for stopping by! 😄
+Thanks for stopping by!